legendarycode3/todo-list-smart-contract/README.md

 ## Project Overview
 A To-Do List smart contract(decentralized), that securely manages tasks on the blockchain.
+* It allows users to create tasks, assign unique

 ## 📌 Features
 * ****Immutability:**** Once deployed, the code cannot be altered, ensuring the rules of the to-do list remain constant.